Kurds in Armenia

-The Kurds in Armenia (Քրդերը Հայաստանում; Kurdên Ermenistanê Кӧрден Әрмәньстане), also referred to as the Kurds of Rewan (Note: Rewan is ultimately derived from the name of Armenia's capital, Yerevan.)
-(Kurdên Rewanê), form a major part of the historically significant Kurdish population in the post-Soviet space, and live mainly in the western parts of Armenia.
+The Kurds in Armenia (Քրդերը Հայաստանում; Kurdên Ermenistanê Кӧрден Әрмәньстане) are a Kurdish population who live mainly in the western parts of Armenia.

 Kurds and Yazidis are counted as separate ethnic groups in Armenia (on the relationship between Yazidis and Kurdish identity, see Identity of Yazidis).
 The latest census conducted in Armenia (2022) recorded 31,079 Yazidi and 1,663 Kurdish inhabitants of Armenia based on the self-identification of the respondents.
 Practically all of those who identified themselves as Kurds in the census are members of the Yazidi community who embrace a Kurdish identity; extremely few Muslim Kurds live in Armenia today.

 Since 2015, four seats in Armenia's parliament are guaranteed for representatives of the country's ethnic minorities, of which one seat is reserved for a representative of the Yazidi community and one seat for the Kurdish community.

 Kurds in Armenia

 The Kurdish Shaddadid dynasty, which ruled over parts of modern-day Armenia from the 10th to 12th centuries, is the first real evidence of Kurdish presence in the region, which was likely small in medieval times.
 Kurdish tribes began to migrate from the south to the territory of modern-day Armenia, particularly onto the Ararat Plain, in the 18th century.
 Some Muslim Kurds settled in Eastern Armenia in the early 19th century, but most of them had resettled in the territory of modern-day Azerbaijan by the turn of the century.
 In the second half of the 19th century and the early 20th century, Yazidis settled in the Russian-controlled South Caucasus, fleeing religious persecution in the Ottoman Empire.